-- Have their work performance and behavior witnessed and documented - Be questioned in private as to the nature of their problem. - Be asked by their instructor to undergo a medical evaluation in the have the observed behaviors witnessed by another health care professional.
+- Have their work performance and behavior witnessed and documented. - Be questioned in private as to the nature of their problem. - Be asked by their instructor to undergo a medical evaluation in the Emergency Room or have the observed behaviors witnessed by another health care professional.